-We continue to use ECMWF fields as boundary conditions for our Hirlam forecasts [with the fields inserted every three hours] and also as boundaries for our runs of the WAM wave-model.
+We continue to use ECMWF fields as boundary conditions for our Hirlam forecasts [with the fields inserted every three hours].
 Since 2001, we have used frame boundary files for Hirlam.
 In 2006 we increased the number of vertical levels received from ECMWF as part of the upgrade to the T799 model.

 Met Éireann and ICHEC [the Irish Centre for High-End Computing, see www.ichec.ie] signed a collaboration agreement early in 2007.
 As part of this collaboration, ICHEC provides computational facilities and support to Met Éireann to enable it to run its operational Hirlam model on ICHEC's supercomputers.
-Initially we used 32 dual-CPU nodes of the cluster "Walton" [an IBM eServer cluster 1350 consisting of 476 IBM e326 compute nodes].
-But, at the end of 2008, we switched to using "Stokes" [an SGI Altix ICE 8200EX with 320 compute nodes; each compute node has two Intel (Harpertown) Xeon E5462 quad-core processors and 16GB of RAM].
-Met Éireann is currently running version 7 of Hirlam [with 3DVAR] using eight nodes of the stokes cluster [i.e. 64 CPU's].
-In addition, a backup version of Hirlam is run in-house on a small Linux cluster.
+We run on the "Stokes" cluster [an SGI Altix ICE 8200EX with 320 compute nodes; each compute node has two Intel (Westmere) Xeon E5650 hex-core processors and 24GB of RAM].
+Met Éireann is currently running version 7.2 of Hirlam [with 4DVAR] using six nodes of the "Stokes" cluster [i.e. 64 CPU's] for the analysis and fourteen nodes [i.e. 128 CPU's] for the forecast.
+In addition, a backup version of Hirlam is run in-house on a multi-core Linux server.

-A number of EPS Metgrams and EPS Plumes (atmospheric and wave) for locations in Ireland are generated using the Critical Jobs system and displayed on our intranet for use by forecasters.
+A number of EPS Metgrams and EPS Plumes (both atmospheric and wave) for locations in Ireland are generated using the Critical Jobs system and displayed on our intranet for use by forecasters.